mimir-org/documents/docs/Mimir/status.md

 sidebar_position: 1
 ---

-# Current status of Mimir
+# Current state of the code base

 In 2023, Mimir began a major refactoring that is still in progress.

 Major changes have been made to the project, and you can see the outline of being well on the way to a new MVP.
-One of the things that was decided was to move a lot of functionality in the frontend to a common component library in order to get an overview of the project and reuse components.
+One of the things that was decided was to move a lot of functionality in the client to a common component library in order to get an overview of the project and reuse components.
 It was a good idea at the time, but we now see that if we were to continue with the products (Tyle and Mimir) we would bring in the components in the code again.
 This is mainly because the products are so different in design that it no longer makes sense to have a common library.